mustafa1728/Advanced-Background-Subtraction/README.md

 Advanced Background Subtraction, part of an assignment for course COL780 2021 taken by Prof. Chetan Arora.

+The detailed problem statement can be found [here](./statement.pdf) and the report describing the approach can be found [here](./report.pdf).

 A few different datasets were provided with some specific background and scene assumptions.
 For each of the dataset, methods were devised to effectively handle the specific challenges implied by the assumptions.